Paid sick & carer's leave

 Example: Sick and carer's leave entitlements for part-time employees

-Suzanne is a full-time employee who works 38 hours per week.
-Rebecca is a part-time employee who works 19 hours per week.
+Suzanne is a full-time employee who works 38 hours, 5 days a week.
+Rebecca is a part-time employee who works an average of 19 hours per week, working a 5-day fortnight.
 Suzanne gets 10 days paid sick and carer's leave per year.
 Rebecca gets 5 days paid sick and carer's leave per year as she works half the hours Suzanne works.

 A registered agreement can set out different entitlements to paid sick and carer's leave, but it can't be less than the minimum above.